 Beyond uses envisioned for government organizations, vehicle service centers, and insurance companies, numerous opportunities exist—many still in the infancy stages of planning—for data that indicates consumer preferences, lifestyle matters, and daily routines.
 These opportunities often require a convergence of information from different sources, as is typical of emerging Internet of Things (IoT) applications.

-The more related data points from various sources that can be pulled into the analytics, the more intelligence can be derived from the data.
+The more connected car related data points from various sources that can be pulled into the analytics, the more intelligence can be derived from the data.
 Automakers can capitalize on providing highly personalized services to prospective car owners.
 Some of these kinds of capabilities have already been introduced in the industry, generally as piecemeal programs.
 The full potential, however, will only be realized once a dynamic ecosystem is brought into the process to serve as a data exchange and conduit for different information sources.